ShipuLoveMili/CVPR2022-AURL/README.md

 ```
 -->
  ## Acknowledgment
- The code of our work is based on the structure of "https://github.com/bbrattoli/ZeroShotVideoClassification".
+ The code of our work is based on the pipeline of "https://github.com/bbrattoli/ZeroShotVideoClassification".
  Thanks for the code and training protocol.